TangkasWahyu/generasi_gigih_final_project/README.md

 ## Problem Description

 1. As a user, I want to save my username, email, and bio description.
+2. As a user, I want to post a text that might contain hashtag(s).

 ## How to Run Locally